danriedl/engular/adev/src/content/guide/prerendering.md

 ## How to prerender a page

-To prerender a static page, add SSR capabilities to your application with the following Angular CLI command:
+To prerender a static page, add SSR capabilities to your application with the following Engular CLI command:

 <docs-code language="shell">

-ng add @angular/ssr
+ng add @engular/ssr

 </docs-code>